Quantum Mechanics in symmetry language: Introduction

 \section{Introduction}

-More than one century has passed since the discovery of quantum mechanics.
-During this period every aspect of its predictions - specially the most weird ones such as nonlocality, contextuality, superposition, and entanglement - has been tested thousands of times, and up to precision of measurements, so far no deviation has been found.
-Nowadays quantum effects are not mere subjects of abstract interest for physicists, but the backbone of the $21^{st}$ century technology, from electronic devices to drug design.
-However, despite being so far the most successful theory in the history of science, principles of quantum mechanics are still considered not be well understood.
+The discovery and construction of a model for describing microphysics, namely the Quantum Mechanics, was a gradual process.
+It took over three decades for the model, which was first introduced as an empirical phenomenology to describe observations, to rise to status of an abstract model based on well defined axioms.
+Since that revolutionary epoch, which profoundly changed the very basis of our thinking about the physical world, every aspect of quantum mechanics and its predictions such as nonlocality, contextuality, superposition, and entanglement has been tested thousands of times, and up to precision of measurements, so far no inconsistency has been found.
+Nowadays quantum effects are not mere subjects of abstract interest for physicists, but the backbone of the $21^{st}$ century technologies: from electronic devices to drug design and quantum computers~\cite{qminfobook} However, despite being so far the most successful theory in the history of science, the principles of quantum mechanics are still considered not to be well understood.